-When the Windows Upgrades from Windows 8 or Windows 7 to Windows 10, it creates a folder called “Windows.old” which contains all the files used by the previous installation.
-The Windows.old files actually help to restore your system to the old version of the Windows if you don’t like the new version.
+When Windows Upgrades from Windows 8 or Windows 7 to Windows 10, it creates a folder called Windows.old which contains all the files used by the previous installation.
+The Windows.old files help to restore your system to the old version of Windows if you don’t like the new version.

-It contains all the system files, installed programs and each of the user account’s settings.
+It contains all the system files, installed programs, and each user account’s settings.

-There you can find the data of the Outlook and other personal data saved there.
-Usually the data there is hidden, and you may have to configure windows to display hidden files and folders.
+There you can find the data of Outlook and other personal data saved there.
+Usually, the data there is hidden, and you may have to configure Windows to display hidden files and folders.
 Here’s how you can display the hidden files :

 - Clear the check mark on hidden and click on apply.